gecolonr/loads/README.md

 There are two steps: running the simulations and plotting the results.

 First, run the simulations.
-This may take a while or a long while depending on how many cores your computer has. `-t $(nproc)` just ensures that julia uses as many threads as you have cores.
+This may take a while or a long while depending on how many cores your computer has - it took about ADD TIME HERE on our 128-core server. `-t $(nproc)` just ensures that julia uses as many threads as you have cores.
 ```bash
 julia -t $(nproc) experiments/9bus_sims.jl
 ```